thiblahute/meson-website/Comparisons.md

 ### Pros ###

-The fastest build system [see measurements](Performance comparison), user friendly, designed to be as invisible to the developer as possible.
+The fastest build system [see measurements](Performance comparison), user friendly, designed to be as invisible to the developer as possible, native support for modern tools (precompiled headers, coverage, Valgring etc).

 ### Cons ###